jewel/clearskies/protocol/core.md

 This is a draft of the version 1 protocol and is subject to changes as the need arises.
 However, it is believed to be feature complete.

-Comments and suggestions are welcome in the form of github issues.
+Comments and suggestions are welcome in the form of github issues or on the mailing list.
 Analysis of the cryptography is doubly welcome.

 License